 Learn more about Getting Started.

-Students can access their eBill through the "Pay Bill" link on the Student Hub.
+Students can access their eBill through the "Pay Bill" icon on the Student Hub.

 Learn more about Accessing Your eBill.

 Students can view their payment schedule by going to the Student Hub at www.xavier.edu/students, clicking on the "Pay Bill" icon, logging in, then clicking on the link under the section on the right side titled Payment Plans.

 Students, who have no other access to the Internet, can do so via the on-campus computer labs.
 Parents, guardians, and other Authorized User(s) can access the Internet from home, work or anywhere a computer is available.
 Recipients of an eBill may also print a copy of their bill and send it to their parent/guardian/other via the U.S. Postal Service, if necessary.